 When a death occurs at home or in a care home or hospice without knowledge of infection we cannot, unfortunately, be sure that no infection is present.
 For this reason our staff will take careful precautions and wear masks and gloves while taking care of your loved one.
 We will have to treat each case as if infection might be present and take all reasonable precautions.

 When death occurs with someone who is known to carry, or suspected to carry, the Covid 19 infection extra precautions will have to be taken.
 We will still come to your home to take your loved one into our care and we will still treat the deceased with full respect and dignity.
 We will, however, be required to enter the premises with great care in full PPE suits and we will follow strict safety guidelines at every stage.
 We are aware that this can seem quite intense and distressing at a time of deep personal loss and we apologise for this but we ask everyone to be understanding about the risks our staff are taking and the care we must provide to them as well as to the departed.

 We take the health and safety of our staff and clients very seriously, but you should be assured that we will still treat the deceased with the same respect and care as always.

 How to arrange a funeral

 For those in self-isolation making funeral arrangements can be daunting so please contact us on 01702 436 000 if you need advice.
 We have set up our systems so that we can do all of the arrangements for you over the phone – or by video call – and handle all of the paperwork and signing electronically.

-Even if you are not in self isolation it is now the requirement from the government that people undertake no unnecessary travel or congregating.
-For this reason we would ask you to make use of our excellent facilities for handling all discussions and planning by phone or video call in order to protect both yourselves and our staff from risk of contamination.
+Even if you are not in self isolation we would still encourage you to make use of our excellent facilities for handling all discussions and planning by phone or video call in order to protect both yourselves and our staff from risk of contamination.
 If you wish to come into the office to do the arrangement then please note that a maximum of 3 people can attend the arrangement and you are strongly requested to wear masks while on the premises.